Market scanner · discovery, not lookup

 }

-Each row carries sym, tf, assetClass, regime, pattern, baseRate (the ranking key), ci95, n (sample size), scope (the corpus the rate was measured over) and geometric confidence.
+Each row carries sym, tf, assetClass, regime, pattern, baseRate (the ranking key), ci95, n (sample size), scope (the corpus the rate was measured over) and geometric confidence — plus the drift-free block baseline, lift, liftCi95 and liftReading.
 The envelope's universe and asOf tell you how many tickers were scanned and when.
 See it live →

 How results are ranked

-The whole feature is "ranked by the honest backtested base rate", so ordering is deterministic and evidence-first:
+The whole feature is "ranked by the measured base rate", so ordering is deterministic and evidence-first:

 KeyDirectionWhy

 baseRatedescHow often that exact pattern + timeframe + confidence band historically resolved in its own direction, with no lookahead.
-The strongest evidence rises first.
+Read it against the scope's pattern-free baseline, returned with every row.

 confidencedescGeometric fit score (0..1) — breaks ties between equal base rates.